Adhuna Bhabani: Personal life

 Bhabani married actor Farhan Akhtar in 2000, after being in a relationship with him for 3 years.
 They first met during the filming of his directorial debut Dil Chahta Hai, which also marked Bhabani's debut as a Bollywood hairstylist.
 The couple have two daughters named Shakya and Akira.
 On 21 January 2016, they announced their separation after 16 years of marriage.
 Their divorce was finalized on 24 April 2017, with Bhabani having the custody of their children.

-In 2017, she started dating Nicolo Morea, actor Dino Morea's older brother.
+In 2017, she started dating Nicolo Morea, the elder brother of actor Dino Morea.